Woody2143/woody2143.github.io/_posts/2016-01-08-markdown-editors.markdown

 - [prose.io](http://prose.io/)
   - online editor
   - hooks directly in to github
-    - that's fine if you are good with giving it permission to all of your repos
+    - ~~that's fine if you are good with giving it permission to all of your repos~~
+      - nevermind, you can set it to  only access 'public' repos
   - very clean looking, saves directly as commits
   - I really like this one as I can bring it up in chrome on my phone and edit posts directly there
     - really it'd be nice to be able to edit directly from any computer I'm on period